csteach441/csteach441.github.io/weekly_assignment.md

     * what would you like to change?
     * are there features or aspects of similar products that could be incorporated within these products?
     * what is the design and development history for your chosen products?
-      * ie: can you trace a series of design compromises and improvements in previous models up to the current product release?
+      * i.e. can you trace a series of design compromises and improvements in previous models up to the current product release?

 An example of the above might be the design and development of the user interface for the Apple iPod, iPad, or iPhone.